lmz/tfresource-website/topics/Bypasses_of_regional_scope_in_project_level_traffic_forecasting.md

 ---
-title: "Bypasses of regional scope in project-level traffic forecasting"
+title: "Bypasses of Regional Scope in Project-Level Traffic Forecasting"
 categories:
   - Needs Review
+  - Project Level Traffic Forecasting
 ---

 Bypasses of regional scope serve to relieve traffic congestion on a parallel road and to give drivers not needing to stop locally a faster alternative route to their destination.
 Such bypasses have more than a few intersecting streets and provide access to substantial swaths of land that are not accessible to the original route.